Operational Theories in Phase Space: Toy Model for the Harmonic Oscillator

+We solve this problem by introducing phase space spectral measures.
+With these measures we achieve our goal to obtain the probability distribution of $\tilde{H}$ and to describe the energy spectrum of a general system in a similar way to using the spectral measure of an operator in quantum theory.
+In fact one can express both quantum and classical theories using phase space spectral measures, that is, our general construction includes both theories as special cases.
+Thus one can also use our construction as a groundwork for finding axioms that would uniquely specify quantum theory among other theories, which would generalize the known results for finite-dimensional systems \cite{Hardy-derivationQT,MasanesMuller-derivatonQT,ChiribellaDArianoPerinotti-derivationQT,Wilce-derivationQT}.

-In order to construct a toy theory of harmonic oscillator, we reformulate both quantum and classical theory in a way that allows us to express observables in terms of spectral measures on phase space.
-The key idea behind the reformulation and introduction of those phase space spectral measures is the Wigner function formalism of quantum theory \cite{Wigner-WignerFunctions,Groenewold-QM, Moyal-WignerFunctions,Rosen-WignerFunctions,Cohen-WignerFunctions,Bergeron-CTtoQT}.
-The result is the toy model of the sawtooth oscillator; it is an infinite-dimensional generalized probabilistic theory with continuous position and momentum and with the energy observable expressed using position and momentum, as in classical and quantum theory.
+As a demonstration of generality of our construction, we present the toy model of the sawtooth oscillator; it is an infinite-dimensional general probabilistic theory with continuous position and momentum and with the energy observable expressed using position and momentum, as in classical and quantum theory.
 But the sawtooth oscillator is neither classical, nor quantum, nor any transitional form of classical and quantum oscillators.
-The sawtooth oscillator is characterized by the sawtooth-shaped phase space spectral measure $g_{H_\st}$, and it has an eigenstate $\rho_\nn$ that is given by a nonpositive pseudo-probability density.
+The sawtooth oscillator is characterized by the sawtooth-shaped phase space spectral measure $g_{H_\st}$ and it has an eigenstate $\rho_\nn$ that is given by a nonpositive pseudo-probability density.
 We also show that the model exhibits tunneling properties for an appropriately chosen state $\rho_\tn$.
 Both states, as well as the spectral measure are depicted in Fig.~\ref{fig:intro}.

-\emph{Observables in quantum theory.}--- In operational quantum theory, the fundamental building blocks are the preparation of a system, given by a density operator $\rho$, its manipulation by active or passive processes, described by a completely positive map $\Lambda$, and the final measurement, given by a generalized measurement $E_a$ with outcomes $a$.
-This is summarized in the formula $p_a = \tr(E_a\Lambda(\rho))$ for the probability to observe the outcome $a$.

-While this description abstractly describes the capability of quantum systems, it does not directly connect to a situation in physics.
-For this, it is more convenient to work in an algebraic language focused on self-adjoint operators like position $\hat q$, spin $\hat S$, or the Hamiltonian $\hat H$.
-A self-adjoint operator $\hat A$ represents an observable by virtue of its spectral decomposition

-where $\Pi^{\hat A}$ denotes the spectral measure for $\hat A$.
-In the case of a discrete spectrum this simplifies to

-where $\Pi^{\hat A}_k$ is the projection onto the eigenspace with eigenvalue $a_k$.
-The spectral decomposition allows one to compute the probability to observe a value in a set $I\subset\reals$ as